Sunday, 25 October 2020

 (https://en.wikipedia.org/wiki/Bhagat_Sadhana)

-At the death of Aurangzeb, a war of succession started among his sons and Gobind Singh sided with Prince Moazzam who won the struggle for the Mughal throne.
-At this juncture, the relations improved and Gobind Singh even accepted a gift of Rs 60,000 from the emperor and stayed for four months at Agra.
-He even accompanied the emperor to Deccan, where he was assassinated by two Pathans and they too were killed before their motive was known.
-There are two versions of their motives.
-Either they were sent by the governor of Sirhind to assassinate the guru or the guru had a business dispute with the father of the assassins regarding purchasing some horses, which resulted in his death.
-He died in Nanded, on 8th October, 1708.
-He did not appoint any person as the next guru, instead, he ordered his followers to seek guidance from the holy book Granth Sahib.
-As we have noted above his all four sons had already been killed.
+At the death of Aurangzeb, a war of succession broke out among his sons, and Gobind Singh sided with Prince Moazzam, who eventually won the struggle for the Mughal throne.
+At this juncture, relations improved, and Gobind Singh even accepted a gift of Rs.
+60,000 from the emperor and stayed for four months at Agra.
+He also accompanied the emperor to the Deccan, where he was assassinated by two Pathans, who were themselves killed before their motive was known.

 Takht Sachkhand Sri Hazur Sahib, Nanded.